 Each department offering language instruction in the College has designated a member of its faculty to coordinate its courses and policies.
 For more information on specific language classes, placement, or exemption, please contact the language coordinator, director of language programs, or director of undergraduate studies named in the individual departmental sections in this Bulletin.

-Thanks to an exchange arrangement with Columbia University, students may also enroll in the following languages, offered through the intermediate level and given at Columbia: Armenian, Bengali, Bosnian-Croatian-Serbian, Catalan, Czech (Elementary I and II are offered in the College; intermediate-level courses are offered at Columbia), Dutch, Finnish, Hungarian, Indonesian, Ottoman Turkish, Polish,, Punjabi, Romanian, Sanskrit, Swahili, Swedish, Tamil, Modern Tibetan, Ukrainian, Vietnamese, Wolof, Yoruba (Elementary I and II are offered in the College; intermediate-level courses are offered at Columbia), and Zulu.
-For information about these courses, visit the Office of Academic Affairs, Silver Center, 100 Washington Square East, Room 908; 212-998-8110.
+Thanks to an exchange arrangement with Columbia University, students may also enroll in the following languages, often (but not always) offered through the intermediate level and given at Columbia: Armenian, Bengali, Bosnian-Croatian-Serbian, Burmese, Catalan, Czech, Dutch, Finnish, Hungarian, Indonesian, Khmer, Ottoman Turkish, Polish, Punjabi, Romanian, Sanskrit, Sinhala, Swahili, Swedish, Tamil, Modern Tibetan, Ukrainian, Vietnamese, Wolof, Yoruba, and Zulu.
+For information about these courses, visit the Office of Academic Affairs, Silver Center, Room 908; 212-998-8110.
 Not every language is offered at Columbia every semester.

 The practice of including writing in the Core Curriculum reflects NYU’s longstanding commitment to the centrality of written inquiry to undergraduate education.
 Expository writing courses at NYU teach students to move from answering teachers’ questions to identifying and responding to questions and problems that they themselves identify.
 To this end, students learn to use writing as a flexible tool for exploring ideas, taking intellectual and creative risks, analyzing data (sources, text, visual material, and empirical data), making and rethinking observations, and investigating questions and curiosities.
 Students also learn to think of writing as a process of consciously crafting a text that purposefully communicates an idea, finding, result, insight, or interpretation to a specific imagined audience.

 Most students fulfill the expository writing component of the Core through completion of Writing the Essay (EXPOS-UA 1).
 Subject to proficiency recommendations, some international students may be placed in the two-semester sequence International Writing Workshop I and II (EXPOS-UA 4 and 9).
 A number of advanced elective courses are also available.
 For a complete description of the program and its course offerings, see the Expository Writing Program section of this Bulletin.